KnicKnic/native-powershell/test_gcc/readme.md

     1. install mingw
     1. install cmake

-cmake -G "MinGW Makefiles" .
+mkdir build
-mingw32-make.exe
+cmake -G "MinGW Makefiles" . -b build cmake --build build

 # other things I tried that were not the answers I wanted, but may be useful in the future